ejunyuliu/PFM-tool/README.md

         conda env create -f environment-windows.yml

 - Activate the `PFM-tool` environment.
-You will need to activate this environment every time you want to run polaris.
+You will need to activate this environment every time you want to run `PFM-tool`.

       conda activate PFM-tool